dev-warrior777/go-monero/cmd/ownrpc/README.md

 Example usage of the generated wallet.
 Open, Refresh, GetBalance, Close.

-To keep the transactions in the generated wallet on the chain start the harness daemon `alpha` with the `keep-fakechain` configuration option.
+To keep the transactions in the generated wallet on the chain start the harness daemon `alpha` with the `keep-fakechain` configuration option - Not implemented yet